Help is here for St. Lucie County small businesses hardest hit by the COVID-19 pandemic!

 If your business does not qualify for this grant, contact us for no cost COVID-19-related consulting services to help your business grow and succeed, or call 772.336.6285.

 Depending your business type, you will also need to upload the following completed documents with your application (there are a total of 10 categories).
-D.1. thru D.8. are REQUIRED for all applications.
-D.9. and D.10. may or may not apply to your business.
+D.1. thru D.9. are REQUIRED for all applications.
+D.10. may or may not apply to your business.
 Click on the blue underlines for links to forms or more information as needed.

 ✓ D.1.
-Scanned copy of the front and back of the business owner or principal’s driver’s license or state identification card.
+Scanned copy of the front of the business owner or principal’s driver’s license or state identification card.
 (Required)

 ✓ D.2.
 Completed and signed W-9 form for business.
 (W-9 form for business.)
 Note: the W-9 DBA, Tax ID Number (or Social Security Number for sole proprietor), and Mailing Address for Grant Check must match entries in General Information section of the application.
 (Required)

 ✓ D.4.
-(Required) Copy of “active” state business registration from Florida Division of Corporations (SunBiz) showing the business was operating prior to March 1, 2019.
-Search by “Entity Name” here (use full legal business name as depicted on your Business Tax Receipt or Sunbiz), select listing with “Active” status, and attach most recent filing as a screenshot;
+(Required) Copy of “active” state business registration from Florida Division of Corporations (SunBiz) showing the business was operating prior to December 31, 2019.
+Search by “Entity Name” here (use full legal business name as depicted on your Business Tax Receipt or Sunbiz), select listing with “Active” status;

-If not required to register with the Florida Division of Corporations, attach documentation showing the business was operating prior to March 1, 2019.
-Examples may include certification from the Florida Department of Business and Professional Regulation, certification from Department of Health, and business tax receipt from your applicable St. Lucie jurisdiction.
+If not required to register with the Florida Division of Corporations, attach documentation showing the business was operating prior to December 31, 2019.
+Examples may include certification from the Florida Department of Business and Professional Regulation or certification/licensure from Department of Health.

 ✓ D.5.
-Business Financials For Your Business Type (Required)
+Income Tax Return For Your Business Type (Required)

 |Individual (Sole Proprietors and individual/single-owner LLCs)||Corporations (C-Corps, S-Corps, corporate Limited Liability Corporations (LLCs))||

 ✓ D.8.
-Copy of a business lease or utility bill showing the physical location of the business.
+Copy of a business lease (if applicable) AND a utility bill showing the physical location of the business.
 (Required)

 ✓ ***D.10.
 For Short-Term Lodging establishments and vacation rental management companies that collect and remit Tourist Development Tax, tourist development tax receipt or cancelled check for last monthly or quarterly payment made. (*** Not required of all applicants)